- Home

 2. Grow a garden

 If you don’t have a garden, there are still many plants that grow happily in pots on balconies or windowsills.
 For more creative ways to make the most of your space, check out our article; 9 tips for gardening in small spaces.
-Or, if you’d like a bigger space, you might want to think about getting an allotment.
+Or, if you’d like a bigger gardening area, you could think about applying for an allotment.

 3. Consider joining Oddfellows

-Their local branches put on free or inexpensive taster events, such as walks, talks, quizzes, and afternoon teas, as well as online open days – to show newcomers the benefits of joining a friendship group.
+Local Oddfellows branches put on free or inexpensive taster events – such as walks, talks, quizzes, afternoon teas, and online open days – to show newcomers the benefits of joining a friendship group.
 There’s something for everyone, and they’re always ready to welcome new members along.

 4. Travel far and wide

 Travel is one of the most common retirement goals – and for good reason.
-Many of us didn’t have the time to travel as much as we would’ve liked to when we were working, and visiting new countries and discovering different cultures is one of life’s joys.
+Many of us don’t have the time to travel as much as we would like when working, and discovering other countries and cultures is one of life’s joys.

 It’s important to remember that you don’t need lots of money to travel.
-There are many ways to travel cheaply, and there are even ways you can travel for free.
+There are many ways to travel cheaply and sometimes even for free.

-If you’d like to travel but are concerned you don’t have the funds, you might want to read our articles; 8 ways to travel on a shoestring budget and 12 of the cheapest countries to visit in 2024.
+If you’d like to set off on a globetrotting adventure but are concerned you don’t have the funds, why not read our articles: 8 ways to travel on a shoestring budget and 12 of the cheapest countries to visit in 2024?

 You can also browse thousands of travel deals on our website, suitable for a range of budgets.